-On December 1, 2007, together with Barrick Gold US Inc., the Company formed Donlin Gold LLC to advance the Donlin Gold project in Alaska.
-Donlin Gold LLC has a board of four directors, with two nominees selected by each company.
-All significant decisions related to Donlin Gold LLC require the approval of both companies.
+On December 1, 2007, together with a subsidiary of Barrick, the Company formed a limited liability company ("Donlin Gold LLC") to advance the Donlin Gold project in Alaska.
+Donlin Gold LLC has a board of four directors, with two directors selected by Barrick and two directors selected by the Company.
+All significant decisions related to Donlin Gold LLC require the approval of Barrick and the Company.
 The Company has a 50% interest in Donlin Gold LLC.